 Though unquestionably biased, eye-opening docu “USA vs Al-Arian” throws the spotlight on a justice system shanghaied by the Patriot Act, leaving a deeply sympathetic family frayed but not quite broken.
+Branded the most dangerous man in the U.S., Tampa-based computer science professor Sami Al-Arian came through a six-month trial with no charges sticking, but the judge ignored the jury and Al-Arian is still in jail.
+Norwegian helmer Line Halvorsen constructs a damning portrait of the case by focusing on the trial’s emotional toll.
 Docu picked up the Tromso fest’s audience prize, signaling further fest play before possible cable pickup.

 Halvorsen prefers to sweep under the carpet anything that shows Al-Arian in a less than positive light, and she’s not averse to using his children as heartrending mouthpieces.
 Docu opens with the youngest of his five kids describing the night in 2003 when the police raided their home, carting their father off and refusing any contact for six months.